mdymel/devblog.dymel.pl/_posts/2016-04-14-miseco-7-communication.markdown

 - miseco
 - .net
 ---
-# Previously on MiSeCo
-Last week I created an API, which has been able to find and invoke a method in a service.
+Last week, I created an API, which has been able to find and invoke a method in a service.
 The API was getting all service classes by dependency injection supported by an Autofac container.
 The next step was to connect the dots and implement a way to invoke a remote service method by using the MiSeCo class.

 # Communication
 Just to remind you, how it's going to work, I will give an example.
 I have created a simple service called Service1, which implements an interface IService1: